Robust Comparison in Population Protocols: Analysis of the Baseline Algorithm

 Recall that $r_i = |R_i| / n$ for any level $i$.
 We begin by introducing some auxiliary variables $\tilde{r}_i$, for each level $i$, which are intuitively the steady-state (expected) values to which the level counts should converge in the limit.
 Let also $\tilde{R}_i = n \cdot \tilde{r}_i$.
 Note that defining the values $\tilde{r}_i$ directly in terms of the convergence of the process can be difficult, so instead we will directly provide an operational definition for them.
 More precisely, we define these values recursively as follows:

-where the recurrence follows from the observation that an agent is in state $R_{i+1}$ iff in its last interaction, at least one of the interacting agents was in state $R_i$.
-We can expand this recursion to obtain the following estimates for these level counts.
+where the recurrence follows from the observation that an agent is in state $R_{i+1}$ iff in its last interaction, at least one of the interacting agents was in state $R_i$.\footnote{One can also write ODE for concentration of level counts, and observe that \emph{conditioned} on constant value of $r_i$, $r_{i+1}$ converges exponentially towards $r_i \cdot (2-r_i)$.} We can expand this recursion to obtain the following estimates for these level counts.

 \begin{observation} For any $i \geq 1$, it holds that $\tilde{r}_i = 1 - \left(1 - \tilde{r}_0\right)^{2^i}.$ In particular, we have $\tilde{r}_i = \Theta(\min(1, 2^i \cdot \tilde{r}_0)) .$ \end{observation}